liguelangue/ComputerVision_Miniprojects_Part2/mini-project10/readme.md

 Download the zip file or use GitHub Desktop to clone the file folder

+# Horse Mask Segmentation using Attention U-Net

+This project implements a segmentation model for identifying horse masks in images using an Attention U-Net architecture.
+The code covers data preparation, model definition, training, and evaluation.

 ## Usage Guidance

 - **Training** (`train.py`): This script is used to train the model.
 To run it: